ngholson/g4ScoreBoard/README.md

 ## What\'s New
 ```
 2022SEPT08 - Behing the scences changes. some script optimization etc.
+	     added validation the custom logo text option.
+Preventing a null or blank input.

 2022SEPT07 - Added option to change "Custom Logo" text from the UI.
 	     to change "Custom Logo" text click on the text to open dialog box to change.